-- Organize an Arbor Day observance celebration and invite students, faculty and staff. - Develop Service Learning projects that will involve students, faculty and staff. - Partner with community organizations and government such as TREEmendous, Florida Forest Service, City of South Miami, City of Coral Gables, Florida Power and Light, Miami-Dade County Department of Regulatory and Economic Resources (RER), Citizens for a Better South Florida, Earth Learning, Fairchild Tropical Botanic Garden, and others.
+- Organize an Arbor Day observance celebration and invite students, faculty and staff. - Develop Service Learning projects that will involve students, faculty and staff. - Partner with community organizations and government such as Miami Dade UF IFAS Extension, Florida Forest Service, City of South Miami, City of Coral Gables, Florida Power and Light, Miami-Dade County Department of Regulatory and Economic Resources (RER), Fairchild Tropical Botanic Garden, the Underline and others.

-- Organize Conferences and lectures by local experts for Earth Week, Arbor Day, Week of Well Being, Gandhi Day or U Serve Day. - Promotion of native landscaping activities through student clubs' involvement. - Promotion of the right tree in the right place and the importance of tree canopy in the community.
+- Organize Conferences and lectures by local experts for Earth Month, Arbor Day, Gandhi Day or Day of Service. - Promotion of native landscaping and invasive removal activities through student clubs' involvement. - Promotion of the right tree in the right place and the importance of tree canopy in the community.

-Annex I: https://greenu.miami.edu/assets/pdf/tree-inventory-2022.xlsx
+Annex I: https://greenu.miami.edu/assets/pdf/greenu/tree-inventory-2023.xlsx